ErenalpK/2026worldcup_prediction/README.md

 ![Figure 1: Total Stage Score by Confederation](output/UEFA%20vs%20CONMEBOL%20Stage%20Scores.png)

 **Interpretation**
-This boxplot compares the total stage scores of CONMEBOL and UEFA teams.
-CONMEBOL shows a higher median score and more compact performance distribution, while UEFA exhibits greater variance with multiple high-performing outliers.
-Visually, CONMEBOL appears slightly more consistent and balanced, while UEFA shows larger performance disparities among its teams.
+The boxplot comparing total stage scores by confederation reveals that CONMEBOL teams generally have slightly higher and more consistent success in the World Cup.
+Although UEFA teams include several high-performing outliers, the overall distribution is more spread out, suggesting greater variation in performance levels.
+In contrast, CONMEBOL teams show a narrower interquartile range and a higher median, indicating that they have delivered more stable and uniformly strong results over time.
+This pattern visually supports the idea that while UEFA includes both very strong and less competitive teams, CONMEBOL teams tend to perform well more consistently.

 **Statistical Result**
 - **t-statistic:** –1.082